Perdurantism

 compiled and blended into a complete mereological whole.
 Perdurantism posits that temporal parts alone are what ultimately change.
 Katherine Hawley in How Things Persist states that change is "the possession of different properties by different temporal parts of an object".

 Take any perdurant and isolate a part of its spatial region.
 That isolated spatial part has a corresponding temporal part to match it.
 We can imagine an object, or four-dimensional worm: an apple.
 This object is not just spatially extended but temporally extended.
 The complete view of the apple includes its coming to be from the blossom, its development, and its final decay.
 Each of these stages is a temporal time slice of the apple, but by viewing an object as temporally extended, perdurantism views the object in its entirety.

 The use of "endure" and "perdure" to distinguish two ways in which an object can be thought to persist can be traced to David Kellogg Lewis (1986).
 However, contemporary debate has demonstrated the difficulties in defining perdurantism (and also endurantism).
 For instance, the work of Ted Sider (2001) has suggested that even enduring objects can have temporal parts, and it is more accurate to define perdurantism as being the claim that objects have a temporal part at every instant that they exist.
-Currently there is no universally acknowledged definition of perdurantism.
+Currently, there is no universally acknowledged definition of perdurantism.
 Others argue that this problem is avoided by creating time as a continuous function, rather than a discrete one.

-Perdurantism is also referred to as "four-dimensionalism" (by Ted Sider, in particular) but perdurantism also applies if one believes there are temporal but non-spatial abstract entities (like immaterial souls or universals of the sort accepted by David Malet Armstrong).
+Perdurantism is also referred to as "four-dimensionalism" (by Ted Sider, in particular), but perdurantism also applies if one believes there are temporal but non-spatial abstract entities (like immaterial souls or universals of the sort accepted by David Malet Armstrong).

-Worm theorists and stage theorists
+Subgroups

 Four-dimensionalist theorists break into two distinct sub-groups: worm theorists and stage theorists.

+Worm theorists

 Worm theorists believe that a persisting object is composed of the various temporal parts that it has.
 It can be said that objects that persist are extended through the time dimension of the block universe much as physical objects are extended in space.
 Thus, they believe that all persisting objects are four-dimensional "worms" that stretch across space-time, and that you are mistaken in believing that chairs, mountains, and people are simply three-dimensional.